-There is no similar purchase price for the 1,000 shares reacquired by the Company in March 2006 pursuant to the provisions of the 2005 contingent stock plan as those shares are forfeited.
-In accordance with the share withholding provision of the 1998 contingent stock plan, the Company withheld 3,264 shares in February 2006 at a price equal to their fair market value, which was \$54.26 per share.

-(3) On June 29, 1998, the Company announced that its Board of Directors had authorized the purchase of up to five percent of the Company's then issued and outstanding capital stock on an as-converted basis.
-On April 14, 2000, the Company announced that its Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of March 31, 2000 on an as-converted basis.
+- (1) The Company purchased all shares during the quarter ended June 30, 2006 pursuant to its publicly announced program (described below and under the caption, "Repurchases of Capital Stock," in "Management's Discussion and Analysis of Financial Condition and Results of Operations," set forth in Part I, Item 2 of this quarterly report on Form 10-Q), except for 17,433 shares withheld pursuant to the Company's 1998 contingent stock plan.
+Pursuant to the provision of that plan that permits tax withholding obligations or other legally required charges to be satisfied by having the Company withhold shares from awards under the plan, the Company withheld 17,433 shares of the Company's common stock during the month of April 2006. - (2) The price calculations in this column do not include the above-mentioned shares of the Company's common stock withheld by the Company pursuant to the provisions of its 1998 contingent stock plan.
+In accordance with the share withholding provision, the Company withheld those shares at a price equal to their fair market value, which was \$57.74 per share.
+Also, the price calculations in this column do not include commissions. - (3) On June 29, 1998, the Company announced that its Board of Directors had authorized the purchase of up to five percent of the Company's then issued and outstanding capital stock on an as-converted basis.
+On April 14, 2000, the Company announced that its Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of June 30, 2000 on an as-converted basis.
 On November 3, 2000, the Company announced that its Board of Directors had authorized the purchase of up to an additional five percent of the Company's issued and outstanding capital stock as of October 31, 2000 on an as-converted basis.
 At the time of these authorizations, the Company's capital stock comprised its common stock and its Series A convertible preferred stock.
 Prior to its redemption in July 2003, each share of the Company's Series A convertible preferred stock.
 These authorizations compose a single program, which has no set expiration date.
-As of the close of business on March 31, 2006, approximately 16,977,000 shares of the Company's common stock were authorized to be repurchased under this program, approximately 14,327,000 shares had been repurchased (including preferred shares on an as-converted basis), leaving approximately 2,650,000 shares of common stock authorized for repurchase under the program.
+As of the close of business on June 30, 2006, approximately 16,977,000 shares of the Company's common stock were authorized to be repurchased under this program, approximately 14,455,000 shares had been repurchased (including preferred shares on an as-converted basis), leaving approximately 2,522,000 shares of common stock authorized for repurchase under the program.